Ryan Eversley: 2015

 2015 was his first year competing full-time in the Pirelli World Challenge series in the GT class.
 In the first Pirelli World Challenge race of 2015, the Nissan Grand Prix of Texas at the Circuit of the Americas in Austin, TX, Eversley, in the No. 43 RealTime/Acura Motorsports/HPD Acura TLX-GT, rocketed up to finish fifth after starting 25th on the day.
-Eversley was awarded the Optima Batteries Best Start Award for gaining eight positions, and the VP Racing Fuels Hard Charger Award for gaining 20 positions in the race.
+Eversley was awarded the Optima Batteries Best Start Award for gaining eight positions, and the VP Racing Fuels Hard Charger Award for gaining twenty positions in the race.

-Driving an Acura TLX for RealTime Racing, Eversley recorded a win at St. Petersburg, ultimately finishing 6th in the GT standings.
+Driving an Acura TLX for RealTime Racing, Eversley recorded a win at St. Petersburg, ultimately finishing sixth in the GT standings.

 2016

 Eversley returned to World Challenge racing with RealTime in 2016, again driving the TLX.
-He recorded back-to-back wins at Road America, finishing 6th in the GT standings for the second year in a row with four podiums.
+He recorded back-to-back wins at Road America, finishing sixth in the GT standings for the second year in a row with four podiums.

 2017

 RealTime Racing returned to the World Challenge in 2017 with a new program in the Acura NSX GT3.
-They scored one podium with a 2nd-place finish at Utah, but Eversley reported in the Mario Andretti episode of his Dinner With Racers podcast that the team is struggling with downforce in their first year in development with the new car.
+They scored one podium with a second place finish at Utah, but Eversley reported in the Mario Andretti episode of his Dinner With Racers podcast that the team was struggling with downforce in their first year in development with the new car.